 2015 was a year of internal growth and development.
 We grew the size of our support team, brought new rabbis into the fold, edited programs to make them better for our students, and developed new policies and procedures that improved our students’ experience at Darshan Yeshiva.

 2017 has also seen the beginning of our international approach to Jewish learning.
 Our conversion to Judaism program is now offered in Italian, Spanish and French, with further support in Canada.

-We recently added our rabbinical support desk to all of our programs, allowing students access to rabbis throughout their programs.
+We also added our rabbinical support desk to all of our programs, allowing students access to rabbis throughout their programs.
 This is in addition to the rabbinic support students receive in their conversion program.